Student, 12, Arrested For Stabbing Peer With Knife At Stevenson Ranch School

-STEVENSON RANCH (CBSLA) – One male student was arrested for stabbing another with a knife at an elementary school in Stevenson Ranch Friday morning, authorities said.
+LOS ANGELES (CBSLA) – A 12-year-old boy was arrested for stabbing another student with a knife at an elementary school in Stevenson Ranch Friday morning, authorities said.

 The stabbing occurred before 8:09 a.m. at Pico Canyon Elementary School in the 25000 block of Pico Canyon Road.
-The Los Angeles County Sheriff’s Department told CBS2 one 12-year-old boy stabbed another 12-year-old boy with a knife inside a classroom.
+The Los Angeles County Sheriff’s Department told CBS2 one boy stabbed another 12-year-old boy with a knife inside a classroom.
 The teacher and other students were able to separate the two, officials said.

 The victim suffered minor injuries.
 Deputies responded to the school and arrested the suspect, who was not identified because he is a juvenile.